tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 The first commits were classic "get to something you can see" work:

 - Nuxt/Vuetify scaffold, the initial map page, and early CI wiring.
-- A quick return to "**basic map working again**" - the app could render a Google Map and place markers.
+- A quick return to "**basic map working again**" - the app could render a Leaflet map (OpenStreetMap tiles) and place markers.

 Once the map existed, UX improvements landed rapidly: